-Also known as "squeaky cheese", this dish is traditionally made from cow beestings—or colostrum—which is the milk that comes immediately after the cow gives birth.
-That milk is curdled and placed in a round dish to set and is then baked, flambeed or grilled to give it golden brown markings.
+Also known as "squeaky cheese," this dish is traditionally made from cow beestings—or colostrum—which is the milk that comes immediately after the cow gives birth.
+That milk is curdled and placed in a round dish to set and is then baked, flambeed, or grilled to give it golden brown markings.
 It is usually eaten right after being cooked, but it can also be dried and stored for years and then warmed up and eaten.
-There are many ways in which people enjoy this cheese.
-Usually it is sliced and eaten with coffee, either on the side or with coffee poured on top.
-It is also sometimes served with cloudberry jelly or used as a replacement for feta cheese in salads.
-You can find this dish at various cafes or cheese makers in Finland or you can buy this cheese commercially.
-However, the commercial type of the cheese is made from regular milk and lacks the flavor and color of the traditional version.
+Usually, it is sliced and enjoyed on the side of coffee (or with the coffee poured on top).
+It's also sometimes served with cloudberry jelly or used as a replacement for feta cheese in salads.
+You can find leipajuusto at various cafes or cheese makers in Finland or you can buy it commercially, although the commercial kind may lack the flavor and color of the traditional version.

-Vispipuur is a dessert porridge made from wheat semolina and lingonberries.
+Vispipuuro is a dessert porridge made from wheat semolina and lingonberries.
 The semolina and berries are cooked together with a sweetener and then left to cool.
 Once cooled, the mixture is whipped until it has the consistency of a mousse.
 The dish is then served with milk and sugar.
-Vispipuur can be found on the dessert menu in many Finnish restaurants.
+Vispipuuro can be found on the dessert menu in many Finnish restaurants.

-Lohikeitto is a soup made with salmon, potatoes, and leaks, and sometimes milk is added to give it a more creamy texture.
+Lohikeitto is a soup made with salmon, potatoes, and leaks.
+Milk is also added sometimes to give it a more creamy texture.
 Finnish families often have this nourishing soup with a bit of dill on top for dinner (especially during the winter), but you can find it on many restaurant menus, too.

-Reindeer meat is a common staple in most people's diets in Finland.
-Reindeer farms are common in Finland, and very few reindeer are exported; they are mostly all consumed in Finland in various forms.
-It is similar in taste to beef but tougher and has a stronger taste.
-In Finnish restaurants you'll find many dishes featuring this meat, such as reindeer stew, reindeer steak, reindeer roasts, and pasta dishes containing reindeer.
+Reindeer meat is a staple in most Finnish people's diets.
+Reindeer farms are common here and because so few are exported, there's an abundance for consumption.
+The flavor is akin to beef but slightly stronger and it's tougher in texture, too.
+In Finnish restaurants, you'll find many dishes featuring this meat, such as stews, steak, roasts, and pasta dishes.

 Although the idea of kalakukko might be unappealing to some, this fish pie is a popular dish in Savonia, particularly in the capital city of Kuopia, which hosts its very own annual kalakukko baking contest.
 Here, there are bakeries dedicated to the delight.
 The bread is usually made with rye flour, and while there are many different variations of the dish, the traditional filling is fish, pork, and bacon.